Section I: Basics

 Jim Lowder

-21. Who is Jander Sunstar?
-I though he died?
+25. Who is Jander Sunstar?
+I thought he died?

-22. Jander Sunstar is a several hundred year old outlander vampire and possibly one of the oldest vampires in Ravenloft.
+26. Jander Sunstar is a several-hundred-year-old outlander vampire and possibly one of the oldest vampires in Ravenloft.
 He is from the world of Faerûn, home of the Forgotten Realms campaign setting.
 He is featured prominently in the first Ravenloft novel, Vampire of the Mists.
-When the dark powers find a toy that they like, they do not let go of it that easily!
+When the Dark Powers find a toy that they like, they do not let go of it that easily!
 Although Jander wanted to die in rays of the sun, the Mists of Ravenloft snatched him away before he could be burned, determined to keep him alive in his tortured existence.
 You can find out more about Jander's current status in Children of the Night: Vampires.
 Jander is also updated to 3rd Edition in Champions of Darkness.
+While Jander never actually appeared in any FORGOTTEN REALMS products prior to his creation for Vampire of the Mists (1991), the character proved popular enough that three short stories were written by Christie Golden, detailing his pre-Ravenloft life in Faerûn, in the FORGOTTEN REALMS fiction anthologies: Realms of Valor (1993), Realms of Infamy (1994), and Realms of Magic (1995).
+He was also included in the FORGOTTEN REALMS Villians Lorebook (1998).

 The Shadow Rift is the revamping and ret-conning of the domain of Arak that vanished during the Grand Conjunction.
 Arak was reputed to be a land ruled by the dark-skinned elves known as drow.
 Although products such as Servants of Darkness seemed to imply that the Shadow Elves were effectively dark-skinned elves like the drow the term actually applies to a whole range of creatures collectively known as the Arak, shadow elves or shadow fey.
 There are many types of shadow fey, ranging from human sized Sith, to the tiny Alven.
-More details are contained in The Shadow Rift adventure and Gazetteer V.
+More details are contained in The Shadow Rift adventure, Van Richten's Guide to the Shadow Fey, and Gazetteer V.

 While the Second Edition RAVENLOFT line refers to them as “shadow elves” the Third Edition line refers to the inhabitants of the Shadow Rift as "shadow fey" to clarify their nature and prevent any confusion with the Shadow Elves of Mystara.

-26. The names of both the days and the months are the same in Ravenloft as they are in the ‘real’ world.
+30. The names of both the days and the months are the same in Ravenloft as they are in the ‘real’ world.
 There are twelve months and 365 days per year.
-The standard calendar in the Core is the Barovian Calendar currently at the year 758.
-Isolated lands such as Clusters or Islands may have separate calendars and date names or even their method to measuring the passage of time.
+The standard calendar in the Core is the Barovian Calendar, currently (as of 2009) at the year 763.
+Isolated lands such as Clusters or Islands may have separate calendars and date names or even vary in their method of measuring the passage of time.
 Forlorn in particular is noted for having its own list of years although, as the name suggests, there is precious little communication between that land and its neighbours.
-A calendar for the year 758 is available for download in the Mausoleum (look next to the Barovian plum brandy).
+A calendar for the year 758 is available for download in the Mausoleum (look next to the embalming fluid).

-30. Here is a list of some instances of domains being based off of a real world lands and cultures.
+34. Here is a list of some instances of domains being based off of real world lands and cultures.

-34. The common people of Ravenloft have a limited understanding of the world they live in.
-The mists have the ability to manipulate the minds of most of the inhabitants of Ravenloft, and to implant false memories.
-For example, when a domain is first created, the mists create a "false history", a fake past that is believed by all the people who were created with the domain.
+38. The common people of Ravenloft have a limited understanding of the world they live in.
+The Mists have the ability to manipulate the minds of most of the inhabitants of Ravenloft, and to implant false memories.
+For example, when a domain is first created, the Mists create a "false history", a fake past that is believed by all the people who were created with the domain.
 As such, common people will not understand the concepts of "domains", "Darklords" or the demiplane itself.

 The Dungeon Master should adjust commoner knowledge to fit his or her campaign, but in general, the following are examples of what a common person would know: